pagkly/Zed/Investopedia4/How the London Inter-Bank Offered Rate (LIBOR) Works.md

 LIBOR is used worldwide in a wide variety of financial products.
 They include the following:

--   Standard interbank products like the forward rate agreements (FRA), interest rate swaps, interest rate [[futures]](https://www.investopedia.com/terms/f/futures.asp), [[options]](https://www.investopedia.com/terms/o/option.asp), and [[swaptions]](https://www.investopedia.com/terms/s/swaption.asp), whereby options provide buyers with the right, but not the obligation, to purchase a security or interest rate product
+-   Standard interbank products like the forward rate agreements (FRA), interest rate swaps, interest rate [[futures]](https://www.investopedia.com/terms/f/[[Futures|futures]].asp), [[options]](https://www.investopedia.com/terms/o/option.asp), and [[swaptions]](https://www.investopedia.com/terms/s/swaption.asp), whereby options provide buyers with the right, but not the obligation, to purchase a [[Security|security]] or interest rate product
 -   Commercial products like floating rate certificate of deposits and notes, variable rate mortgages, and [[syndicated loans]](https://www.investopedia.com/terms/s/syndicatedloan.asp), which are loans offered by a group of lenders
 -   Hybrid products like [[collateralized debt obligations]](https://www.investopedia.com/terms/c/cdo.asp) (CDO), collateralized mortgage obligations (CMO), and a wide variety of accrual notes, callable notes, and perpetual notes
--   Consumer loan-related products like individual mortgages and student loans
+-   Consumer [[Loan|loan]]-related products like individual mortgages and student loans

 LIBOR is also used as a standard gauge of market expectation for interest rates finalized by central banks.
-It accounts for the liquidity premiums for various instruments traded in the money markets, as well as an indicator of the health of the overall banking system.
-A lot of [[derivative]](https://www.investopedia.com/terms/d/derivative.asp) products are created, launched, and traded in reference to LIBOR.
+It accounts for the [[Liquidity|liquidity]] premiums for various instruments traded in the money markets, as well as an indicator of the health of the overall banking system.
+A lot of [[derivative]](https://www.investopedia.com/terms/d/[[Derivative|derivative]].asp) products are created, launched, and traded in reference to LIBOR.
 LIBOR is also used as a reference rate for other standard processes like [[clearing]](https://www.investopedia.com/terms/c/clearing.asp), price discovery, and product valuation.

 ## A Brief History of LIBOR

 The need for a uniform measure of interest rates across financial institutions became necessary as the market for interest rate-based products began evolving during the 1980s.
 The British Bankers’ Association (BBA)—which represented the banking and financial services industry—set up BBA interest-settlement rates in 1984.
-Further streamlining led to the evolution of BBA LIBOR in 1986, which became the default standard interest rate for transacting in the interest rate- and currency-based financial dealings between financial institutions at the local and international levels.4
+Further streamlining led to the evolution of BBA LIBOR in 1986, which became the [[Default|default]] standard interest rate for transacting in the interest rate- and currency-based financial dealings between financial institutions at the local and international levels.4

 Since then, LIBOR has undergone many changes.
 The major one is when [[BBA]](https://www.investopedia.com/terms/b/britishba.asp) LIBOR changed to ICE LIBOR in February 2014 after the Intercontinental Exchange took over the administration.5

 Currencies involved in calculating LIBOR have also changed.
 While new currency rates have been added, many have been removed or integrated following the introduction of the euro rates.
-The 2008 financial crisis saw a significant decline in the number of tenors for which LIBOR was calculated.6
+The 2008 [[Financial Crisis|financial crisis]] saw a significant decline in the number of tenors for which LIBOR was calculated.6

 ## LIBOR Equivalents